timjsmith/chord-changer/README.md

    npm start
    ```

-During development you can run the React dev server using:
+During development you can run the Vite dev server using:
 ```bash
 npm run client
 ```